 NEW YORK—The United Federation of Teachers (UFT) endorsed Democratic candidate Bill Thompson for mayor on June 19.

-With approximately 170,000 potential voters across the five boroughs, the UFT had not previously disclosed who it would endorse, although Thompson and Public Advocate Bill de Blasio had been the leading contenders.
-Thompson also received an endorsement from the Council of School Supervisors and Administrators on June 18, foreshadowing what the UFT would do.
+With approximately 170,000 potential voters in all five boroughs, the UFT has kept secret who it would endorse, although Bill Thompson and Public Advocate Bill de Blasio had been the leading contenders.
+Thompson received an endorsement from the Council of School Supervisors and Administrators on June 18, foreshadowing what the UFT would do.

-Bloomberg added that former Mayor David Dinkins had been the last candidate endorsed by the UFT to win.
+Bloomberg added Mayor David Dinkins was the last candidate who was endorsed by the UFT to win.
 The UFT has not endorsed a mayoral candidate since 2001.

 Additional reporting by Ivan Pentchoukov